nafis4139/personal-finance-tracker/6design/design.md

 - **Database:**
   Stores persistent data such as users, transactions, categories and budgets.

-- **Cache:**
-  Used for caching frequently accessed data and storing sessions.

 **Data flow:**
-1. User actions in the web app trigger API requests.
+1. User submits actions in the Web App.
-2. API authenticates via Auth Service and reads/writes from Database.
-3. Cache accelerates access to recent analytics to reduce DB load.
-4. Responses returned to Web App for display.
+2. Frontend sends authenticated requests (JWT) to the API.
+3. API validates & executes queries on PostgreSQL.
+4. API returns JSON for UI/Charts.

 **State management:**
-- Persistent data in PostgreSQL (users, transactions, budgets).
+- Persistent: PostgreSQL
-- Cached analytics in Redis (cached summaries, sessions).
-- Frontend uses local storage for session tokens
+- Client session: JWT stored in browser (local storage)
+- No cache layer in this version.

 ### 2.2 Data model
 - User